AL458/RML-CogControl/README.md

 - Plot_FVT.m: a function for plotting the results from Run_DAN.m
 - Plot_RML_C.m: a function for plotting the results from Run_DAN.m
 - Plot_Vrt.m: a function for plotting the results from Run_DAN.m
+- Plot_WM.m: a function for plotting the results from Run_WM.m